 This independence gives us the freedom to work at any point in rhythmic marking, without depending only on strong beats, for example.
 The exercises that we will see below has this purpose.

-In these exercises, for guitar, the hand with the guitar pick will mark the time with quavers, while the left hand will muffle the strings, except when is indicated to play the chord.
-In other words, you make the chord sounds just when is indicated, muffling the strings with the left hand the rest of the time.
+In these exercises, when applied to the guitar, the picking hand will mark the tempo by playing eighth notes, while the left hand will muffle the strings, except when indicated to play the chord.
+That is, you should let the chord sound only when indicated, muffling the strings with your left hand the rest of the time.

 Go to: Mathematics and music